 Rewards: 0.5% cash back on purchases

-I don’t have enough good things to say about this card, so here’s the skinny on why we love KOHO.
+I don’t have enough good things to say about this card, so here’s the skinny on why I love KOHO.
 It’s a prepaid card that uses your own money that you already have.
 That means you can use it for all your regular, day-to-day purchases without going into debt.
 There is no credit check to sign up and you don’t have to provide a security deposit either.

 MOGO Visa Platinum Prepaid Card